© 2026

 Dear listener,

-We’re also excited to add a third hour of Morning Edition, and reintroduce A Way With Words.
-Finally a few new shows including Unexpected Elements (a science show) and The Global Story (news podcast) from the BBC.
-There’s a national live call-in show called The Middle, two political discussion shows: Left Right and Center & Open to Debate, and a few other surprises.
+We’re also excited to add a third hour of Weekend Edition with some new and local elements added in the 10am hour both Saturday and Sunday.
+We are bringing back A Way With Words and adding some new BBC shows including Unexpected Elements (a science show) and The Global Story (daily news podcast).
+Evenings will feature a live national call-in show called The Middle and two political discussion shows: Left Right and Center & Open to Debate, and a few other surprises.
+With a number of these additions Radio IQ will be the only Virginia station carrying these programs.

 The new lineup for Radio starts on January 17th, and there’s a downloadable PDF.
 Your feedback on the changes is always welcome and appreciated.